vikas-movva/Obsidian/Projects/Portfolio/Portfolio Kanban.md

 ## #todo

-- [ ] Highlight 2+ years of experience and top three tech in hero section
 - [ ] put education at the end of the website
 - [ ] timeline should be on the left side and experience should take up the rest of the width of the screen
 - [ ] Remove star rating for skills. just list the skills